PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

     priority of 3).
 -   Changing a key column's priority will affect the priority of the other columns in the key.

-### When Installing a Revision with Modifications of a Standard Table

--   Ensure that all users have exited the system.

 ## Forms